Motorbike riders often report that they feel more ‘at risk’ on the roads than drivers of other motor vehicles.

 - Bike failure caused less than 3% of serious motorcycle accidents.

 - Weather is not a factor in 98% of motorcycle accidents.

 As the statistics show, a motorbike claim can happen for many reasons; but many of these are as a result of negligence.

 If you have been injured in a motorbike accident and feel you are not at fault, then you could be entitled to compensation for your injuries.
 Macks Solicitors are experienced in handling personal injury claims as a result of motorbike accidents.
 A motorbike claim could secure compensation to help you recover from your injuries.
-Making a claim with Macks solicitors will not cost you a penny, and you will keep 100% of your compensation.
 Call us today, or fill out our online claim form.